CycloneDX/sbom-utility/gui/README.md

 ## License

-The GUI code (`gui/`) is licensed under the **Apache-2.0** license, matching the rest of sbom-utility.
+The GUI code (`gui/`) is licensed under the **Apache-2.0** license, matching the rest of `sbom-utility`.

 The GUI depends on [Fyne](https://github.com/fyne-io/fyne) (BSD-3-Clause) and its transitive dependencies, all of which are permissively licensed (MIT, BSD-3, zlib, Apache-2.0).
 No GPL or LGPL code is introduced.